-- 49.2.1.1 Require Encourage development that is generally consistent with the Structure Plan to ensure the achieve integrated, efficient and co- ordinated location of activities, primary roading, key intersections, open spaces, green networks, and walkway / cycleway routes. - 49.2.2 Objective Development achieves a range of residential intensity and diversity of housing choice to promote affordable homes, a self-sustaining community, and efficient use of urban land.
+- 49.2.1.1 Require that development is in general accordance consistent with the Structure Plan to ensure the integrated, efficient and coordinated location of activities, primary roading, key intersections, open spaces, green networks, and walkway / cycleway routes. - 49.2.2 Objective Development achieves a range of residential intensity and diversity of housing choice to promote encourage affordable homes, a self-sustaining community, and efficient use of urban land.

 - 49.2.2.1 Within the Medium and High Density Residential Precincts: - a.
-Promote affordability and diversity of housing by maximising choice for residents through encouraging a range of residential typologies, unit sizes and bedroom numbers. - Avoiding development that does not achieve the residential densities required in each Precinct, and avoiding low density housing typologies including single detached residential units. - 49.2.2.2 Within the High Density Residential Precinct, require a high density of residential units that are well designed for terraced housing, multi-storey townhouses and apartment living typologies, set within attractive landscaped sites, along with key parks and open spaces, and public transport routes. - 49.2.2.3 Within the Medium Density Residential Precinct, require residential development to achieve a density, including by multi-storey townhouses, semi-detached, duplexes and similar typologies, that is distinct from the adjoining lower and medium densities available in the developments south of the State Highway and the higher density available in other areas within the Zone. - 49.2.2.4 Within the Low Density Residential Precinct, manage the total number of residential units provided for within the Zone to avoid significantly increasing vehicle trips and adverse effects on the safe and efficient operation of State Highway 6. - 49.2.3 Objective The Commercial Precinct is compact, convenient and accessible for meeting the needs of local residents
+Premete Encourage affordability and diversity of housing by maximising choice for residents through encouraging a range of residential typologies, unit sizes and bedroom numbers - Avoiding development that does not achieve the residential densities required in each Precinct, and avoiding managing lower density housing typologies including single detached residential units. - 49.2.2.2 Within the High Density Residential Precinct, require a high density of residential units that are well designed for a range of housing typologies including terraced housing, multi-storey townhouses and apartment living typologies, set within attractive landscaped sites, along with key parks and open spaces, and public transport routes. - 49.2.2.3 Within the Medium Density Residential Precinct, require residential development to achieve a density, including by multi-storey townhouses, semi-detached, duplexes and similar typologies, that is distinct from the adjoining lower and medium densities available in the developments south of the State Highway and the higher density available in other areas within the Zone. - 49.2.2.4 Within the Low Density Residential Precinct, manage the total number of residential units provided for within the Zone to avoid significantly increasing vehicle trips and adverse effects on the safe and efficient operation of State Highway 6. - 49.2.3 Objective The Commercial Precinct is compact, convenient and accessible for meeting the needs of local residents

-- 49.2.3.1 Provide for a range of office and small-scale retail, and other commercial activities that meet the needs of local residents, other than one medium-sized supermarket. - 49.2.3.2 Limit the establishment of Service Stations and avoid the establishment of business activities that would undermine the function and role of other centers, including Industrial, Service, Large Format Retail activities and large office spaces. - 49.2.3.3 Enable residential activities above ground level while acknowledging that there will be a lower level of residential amenity due to the mix of activities in the Commercial Precinct. - 49.2.3.4 Enable development of a scale up to 6 storeys to provide for an intensity to accommodate the Precinct's core range of activities while maximising the land area available for surrounding residential development and public spaces. - 49.2.3.5 Require higher floor to ceiling heights at ground floor level in buildings to provide for flexible use for a range of activities.
+- 49.2.3.1 Provide for a range of office and small-scale retail, office and other commercial activities that meet the needs of local residents, other than one medium-sized supermarket. - 49.2.3.2 Limit the establishment of Service Stations and aAvoid the establishment of Service Stations, and business activities that would undermine the function and role of other centres, including Industrial, Service, Large Format Retail activities and large office spaces. - 49.2.3.3 Enable residential activities above ground level while acknowledging that there will be a lower level of residential amenity due to the mix of activities in the Commercial Precinct. - 49.2.3.4 Enable development of a scale up to 6 storeys to provide for an intensity to accommodate the Precinct's core range of activities while maximising the land area available for surrounding residential development and public spaces. - 49.2.3.5 Require higher floor to ceiling heights at ground floor level in buildings to provide for flexible use for a range of activities.